finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 4. The importance of understanding contemporary issues, lifelong learning strategies, and legal and intellectual property issues
 5. The importance of business acumen and skill in managing projects in the computer engineering field

 ## PPP/History and overview

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Describe the nature of professionalism and its place in the field of computer engineering. - Identify some contributors and relate their achievements to social and professional issues. - Contrast ethical and legal issues as related to computer engineering.
 - Indicate reasons for studying social and professional issues.
 - Identify stakeholders in an issue and an engineer’s obligations to them.
 - Explain professionalism and licensure relative to a practicing computer engineer.
 - Describe how computer engineering uses or benefits from social and professional issues.

-CE-PPP2 Relevant tools, standards, and/or engineering constraints Minimum core coverage time: 1 hour
+## PPP/ Relevant tools, standards, and/or engineering constraints

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Interpret the social context of a specific implementation.
 - Identify non-technical assumptions and values that an engineer would associate with the design of a computer component. - Explain why “freedom of expression” in cyberspace is important in computer engineering.
 - Describe positive and negative ways in which computer engineering alters the modes of interaction between people.